-To be eligible for a Winter Fuel Payment, a person must have reached the relevant age threshold before the end of the “qualifying week” (for this year, 18 to 24 September 2017).
-The relevant age is linked to the State Pension age for women, which is increasing gradually.
-This means that, to receive a payment this winter (2017/2018), a person must have been born on or before 5 August 1953.
+To be eligible for a Winter Fuel Payment, a person must have reached the relevant age threshold before the end of the “qualifying week” (for this year, 17 to 23 September 2018).
+The relevant age is linked to the State Pension age for women (which has been rising and will equalise with men at 65 on 6 November 2018).
+To receive a payment this winter (2018/2019), a person must have been born on or before 5 November 1953.

 The Winter Fuel Payment can be paid in other EEA Member States.
 However, a “temperature link” introduced in 2015 means it is no longer payable to people living in Cyprus, France, Gibraltar, Greece, Malta, Portugal or Spain.